 You may appeal by phone, writing, fax, or in person.
 The contact information and address is found in Section 1 under "Appeals and Grievances."
+You can also appeal using the member portal at member.ucare.org.

 Fast appeals are for urgently needed services.
 If we agree that it is urgent, we will give you a decision within 72 hours.
 We will try to call you with the decision before we send the decision in writing.